aldryn/aldryn-docs/docs/how-to/index.rst

 For these operations you need to have some basic familiarity with the command-line on your system.

 You also need to have a number of packages installed on your local computer.
-See :ref:`local_development_installation` for more information.
+See :ref:`local_dev_install_configure` for more information.

 .. toctree::
     :maxdepth: 1